codegeasss/website-searcher/README.md

 ```

 Results would be written into `results.txt` in your current directory.
 A log file `website-searcher.log` would also get
 generated in the current directory.
 Grep it to see what is going on behind the scenes.

+Result for a web url is in the format:

+`Original line number, web url, search term, match result(true/false), error if any`

+Match result defaults to false for failed URLs.

+Please note that, if the `results.txt` already exits in the current directory, it would be appended with new result when
+the program is run multiple times.

 # Implementation

 #### Searcher

 `Searcher.java` is the entry point of the application.
 On every search, searcher does the following in the given order:

 * Initialize tasks and results queue